Corporate Governance

 We will continue to fully examine the identified issues and steadily pursue initiatives to further enhance the functions of the Board of Directors.

-Message from an Outside Director
+Message from the New External Director

 Corporate Governance Report